geoffreyphipps/fletcherpratt/README.md

 * Forward - meaning Bow, Port, and Starboard
 * Aft - meaning Stern, Port, and Starboard
-* Wing - meaning Port and Starboard
+* Center-Line - meaning Port and Starboard

 Lower case indicates secondary armament.
 That is only used for destroyers, because they often mounted their secondary armament center-line.